IHS FLSA Settlement Frequently Asked Questions (FAQ)

 When will those eligible and entitled be paid?

-Nobody can be paid until eligibility and entitlement is determined, the consideration and claims process occurs and all calculations incorporating the completed claims process data are performed.
+Nobody could be paid until eligibility, entitlement, and the claims process were complete.
 The Union had to wait for IHS to gather and provide almost ten years’ worth of detailed data for thousands of individuals.
 That data needed to then be processed.
-That has since occurred, the claims process will begin on March 30, 2016 - with details to be provided to those eligible.
+That has since occurred and payments have been made to those eligible.

 When and how will eligible employees be contacted?

-When the payment qualifications and claims process begins on March 30, 2016, the implementation/distribution company, Class Action Implementation Group (CAIG), will call, mail and/or email those eligible.
-The Union will also make an announcement, which will include the appropriate contact information for those employees who were not already contacted by the implementation/distribution company.
+The implementation/distribution company, Class Action Implementation Group (CAIG), has called, mailed and/or emailed those eligible.
+The Union has also made an announcement, which included the appropriate contact information for those employees who were not already contacted by the implementation/distribution company.
+If you were eligible and have not been contacted, please contact CAIG immediately.

 no longer work for IHS/am retiring shortly.
 How will I be contacted?

 CAIG, the implementation/distribution company, will contact you at your last known address on file with IHS.
-They will also be setting up a process for you and others to provide contact information
+They have also set up a process for you and others to provide contact information.

 What compensation will be paid out to those eligible and entitled?